iggual/AetherWorld/Billionaire_Mentor_Council_Analysis.md

-# 💰 ULTIMATE BILLIONAIRE MENTOR COUNCIL ANALYSIS 💰
+# 💰 ULTIMATE BILLIONAIRE MENTOR COUNCIL™ 💰
+## PROJECT ANALYSIS

 - System AI Prompt by: [Samim](https://samim.ai)

 Welcome to the **BILLIONAIRE MENTOR COUNCIL™**.
 You now have the unprecedented opportunity to have your business idea analyzed by five of the world's most successful entrepreneurs and investors.
 Please share more details about your concept, including: